 Vice President, Sport, WinSport Canada

-Manifesto works with Red Bull Canada to develop strong international bids for Red Bull events across Canada, including Red Bull Crashed Ice in Edmonton in 2015 and Red Bull X-Fighters in Calgary in 2009.
+Manifesto works with Red Bull Canada to develop strong international bids for Red Bull events across Canada, including Red Bull Crashed Ice in Edmonton in 2015 and 2018 and Red Bull X-Fighters in Calgary in 2009.
 Think of Red Bull X-Fighters as freestyle motocross meets the Calgary Stampede, bringing together Calgary’s traditional western cultural identity and a new, national and international audience of adrenaline sports fans.

 Manifesto worked with WinSport Canada and Travel Alberta to found and develop the World Cup Roundtable initiative — an innovative and collaborative sport tourism marketing and funding model involving eight National Sport Organizations with World Cups in the Calgary and Bow Corridor.
 Reaching over 490-million viewers, the initiative positioned Alberta as a "must-see and must-do" destination to international audiences primarily in Europe.
 See the result.